Holodomor denial: Denial literature

 Sputnik News, a Russian state media outlet, ran an article denying the severity and causes of the famine in Ukraine.

+In his Ucraina.
+La vera storia ("Ukraine: The True Story"), Italian-Moldovan author Nicolai Lilin downplayed the Ukrainian specificity of the Holodomor by conflating it with the Soviet famine of 1930–1933.

+A chapter of Bloodlands by Timothy Snyder covering the early 1930s famine in Ukraine under the Soviet Union goes into considerable detail, but the term "Holodomor" is avoided entirely, and Snyder does not explain why.

 Laws against denial

+Holodomor denial is a form of historical negationism – falsification or distortion of the historical record about crimes against humanity – and as such it is subject to legal punishment in some countries.
 Ukraine's 2006 Law On the Holodomor of 1932-1933 in Ukraine makes it illegal to publicly deny the Holodomor, recognizing it as an insult to the memory of victims and humiliation of the dignity of the Ukrainian people.